Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Schedule Analysis

-- The Cyclones took down the No. 10 Villanova Wildcats in a 74-62 win on December 18, which was their signature win of the season.
+- The Cyclones' signature win of the season came in a 74-62 victory versus the No. 10 Villanova Wildcats on December 18.

-- The Cyclones have tied for the 14th-most Quadrant 1 victories in the nation (eight), but also have tied for the 43rd-most Quadrant 1 losses (eight).
+- The Cyclones have eight Quadrant 1 wins, tied for the 15th-most in the nation.
+But they also have eight Quadrant 1 losses, tied for the 45th-most.

-- Iowa State has eight wins over Quadrant 2 teams, tied for the 10th-most in Division 1.
+- Iowa State has eight wins versus Quadrant 2 teams, tied for the 11th-most in Division 1.

 Iowa State 2022-23 Best Wins